pyramyds/pyramyds/README.md

   <h1>Hi there, I'm Pyra 👋</h1>
 </div>

-I'm a passionate explorer of programming languages and a versatile developer.
-I thrive on tackling new challenges, diving deep into problem-solving, and crafting innovative solutions from scratch.
-From automation, problems-sloving programs, full-stack web development, and a broad range of (home-made) tools, i like to dive into every fields until i clearly understand how it works.

-⚡ **My Coding Philosophy:** I primarily put my energy and mind into projects that push my boundaries, or into projets involving technologies/librairies i'm exploring for the first time.
-For me, every project is a fresh learning adventure.
+I love checking out different programming languages and I'm pretty flexible as a dev.
+I really enjoy figuring out tough problems and building new things from the ground up.
+Whether it's automation, programs to solve specific issues (problem-solving, that is!), full-stack web stuff, or a bunch of my own home-made tools, I like to get my hands dirty in all sorts of areas until I really get how they tick.

+⚡ **How I See Coding:** I mostly like to work on stuff that’s new to me or uses tech and libraries I haven’t tried before.
+Basically, every project is a chance to learn something new for me.

 ---

 ### 🔭 What I'm Up To

-* I'm always juggling multiple projects simultaneously, often leveraging different programming languages to broaden my expertise and explore new paradigms.
-* 🌱 I'm continuously deepening my understanding and practical skills, especially in the **C** programming language.
+* I’m usually working on a few different projects at once.
+I often use different languages for them – it’s a good way to learn more and see different ways of doing things.
+* 🌱 I’m always trying to get better with my coding, especially with **C**.

 ---

 ### 💻 My Tech Palette

-Here's a glimpse of the technologies I've worked with and the tools I use:
+Here’s some of the tech and tools I’ve used:

 **Languages:**
 <p align="left">